eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - Unlike HyperDrive-based installers, with d!akov install engine, *.pima archives under "packages" folder can be repacked.
 With original engine and repacked *.pima archive, it throws error on initializing setup phase on very beginning.
 - CS5.5 and CS5 do not require d!akov installer engine to install repacked assets.
 Also, *.pima archives under "packages" directory can be repacked on CS5.5 and CS5 installers.
 Because CS5.5 and before's RIBS installer engines doesn't have signature verification.
 - CS4 and CS3 doesn't require this script.
 Payloads stored as MSI installer and no verification is present except for protected ones (?).
 If installer assets unpacked via "msiexec /a" and replacing packed assets with unpacked ones, installer will install our unpacked assets with an honor.
-- Despite d!akov repacks' packages folder can be unpacked, minimal package set is this (with pirating, unfortunately):
+- Despite d!akov repacks' packages *.pima archives can be unpacked, minimal package set for just installing application is this (with pirating, unfortunately (This package set gives error about Adobe Application Manager when application launches.
+If application is pirated, when you click OK, application will start with no problem.).):
   - core
   - D6
   - DECore
   - UWA
-- But if you want to use your legit license, it's
+- But if you want to use your legit license, it's:
-  - All packages from pirated set
+  - All packages from above
   - DWA

 ## Requirements